TaDuAs/Flow/Collections/Collections Readme.txt

 Summary: This class is a wrapper for containers.Map which implements the lists.IObservable, lists.IDictionary and lists.ICollection interfaces, while maintaining the usual container.Map API.
-This class can replace the use of containers.Map when observability is required (e.g for data binding)
+This class can replace the use of containers.Map when observability is required (i.e for data binding)

 lists.ObservableArray < lists.IObservable
 Summary: This class is a wrapper for matrices and cell arrays which